rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 ## Create builds
 You will create two builds in the tutorial.
 ### Simulation build
-To create the build, follow below steps.
-Skip the following steps if you have already created an *io-simulation-tutorials* build earlier.
+To create the build, follow below steps:

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `io-simulation-tutorials`
+3. In the Build Name box, enter a name for the build say `io-simulation-teleoperation`
 4. In the **Git repository** box, enter the url address :
 `https://github.com/rapyuta-robotics/io_simulation_tutorials` and select **Build Recipe** as Catkin.
 5. In the context directory, enter `turtlebot_teleoperation`